Gradient corrections to the quantum effective action: Second-order gradient corrections in the multi-fields case

-and we see that the rotation matrices contribute only to off-diagonal terms.\\ Following the same procedure, we compute also the remaining terms containing first derivatives of the mass matrix.
+Following the same procedure, we compute also the remaining terms containing first derivatives of the mass matrix.
 It is therefore useful to define $L=\mathcal{R}(\partial_X \mathbb{M}^2)\mathcal{R}^T$ and separate again the sum over diagonal and off-diagonal terms.
-We have:
+We have,

 where in the last step we have also decomposed in partial fractions.
 Let us now focus on the summation over the diagonal part.
 As before, we can transform the mass matrix in the $L$ product to be diagonal.
 We find that: